Overhead Crane Inspection Newton County, MO

 - Wind, load, and other indicators over their full range

 - Improper performance or non-safety-compliant electric, gasoline, diesel, or other power plants

 - Excessive chain stretch or wear on chain drive sprockets

 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

-Any updated, new, repaired, reinstalled, modified, or altered crane should be inspected to ensure compliance prior to the first use.
-For example, ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you are able to use the overhead crane.
+Any new, reinstalled, modified, altered, repaired, or updated crane is required to be inspected to ensure compliance before the initial operation.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you are able to even operate the overhead crane.

-These inspections should be performed by experienced OEM representatives to ensure that all parts of the system have been tested and properly installed.
-These trained technicians must provide a written report on the findings.
+These inspections should be performed by experienced representatives in accordance with OEM recommendations to make sure all working components have been installed properly and functionally tested.
+These trained technicians need to provide a written report on the findings.
 At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
 Reach out to us right away or call us at 866-756-1200 or 866-756-1202 to come take a look at your new crane before getting started in the Newton County, MO area or elsewhere throughout the Midwest.

 Contact the Leading Overhead Crane Inspectors in Newton County, MO, Throughout the Midwest | Engineered Lifting Systems

 Let our overhead crane inspectors take a look at your system today.
 Once we complete the inspection, you can get back to work with the peace of mind knowing your overhead crane is up to government standards and your team is safe to do what they do best.
 An overhead crane at a standstill puts a costly halt to your worksite, as well as your deadline and your bottom line.
 Nobody wants that to happen.